manoj-sharma-wawa/openmicroservices.org/schema/forwards/README.md

 Any HTTP traffic coming to this endpoint from an external source (the internet) SHOULD be directly proxied to your microservice.

-A `forwards` section may be defined as the following:
+A `forwards` section may be defined as:
 ```yaml
 omg: 1
 lifecycle: ...